Back to blog

 Having localized IP addresses allow residential proxies to mask the source of the request.
 As such, the perceived location of the source is changed, making residential proxies extremely useful when accessing geographically-based information.

 Additionally, some use cases for residential proxies are data collection activities.
-When collecting data, websites often ban the IPs of bots, making residential proxies vital as users can keep changing IPs as soon as access is restricted.
+When collecting data, websites often ban the IPs of bots, making residential proxies vital as users can keep doing IP rotation as soon as access is restricted.

 Finally, while residential proxies may seem like a relatively small and niche subject, they power a major part of the current internet.
 Businesses like travel fare aggregators use residential proxies to create their product.
 Without residential proxies, most of these business models would be impossible.